Women and Equalities

 My constituency is a world-renowned centre of aerospace and defence expertise, so how can the Government help to encourage more women to take up these subjects and apprenticeships in particular so that we can equip the country and them with the skills we need for the future?

-In the UK, female employment in the technology industry stands at 16.7% and grew less than 1% in the last 10 years.
+In the UK, female employment in the technology industry stands at 16.7% and has grown by less than 1% in the last 10 years.
 This is one of the most promising and booming industries, but it is one that women hardly find themselves in.
 What discussion has the Minister’s Department had with her Cabinet colleagues to provide incentives for technology businesses to employ women?

 Geographic Inequality of Opportunity